reps in reserve and intensity

 Free weight compound lifts

-Using reps in reserve for free weight compound exercises, especially the heavy barbell lifts is important and is necessary.
+Using reps in reserve for free weight compound exercises, especially the heavy barbell lifts is important and necessary.
 The RIR concept came from the world of strength and powerlifting, and is even more important to use the stronger you are.
 Going to failure or even to 1 rep from failure for some of these lifts is just not necessary.
 These lifts will produce too much systemic stress, and fatigue will accumulate quickly making progression difficult.
 We recommend a 1-3 RIR in most situations depending on the exercise and how advanced an individual is.
 Your overall weekly training volume will also affect this number.

 machines